Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Hip abduction in standing

-Standing up tall with your feet together, bring your leg out to the side whilst keeping your knee straight.
+2. Bring your leg out to the side, keeping your knee straight.
 Keep your body straight, do not lean to the side as you lift your leg.

-Gently lower your leg back down again.
+3. Gently lower your leg back down again.

-Do not move on to the next exercise until you can complete this one without your body leaning away from your affected leg.
+Do not move on to the next exercise until you can complete this one, without your body leaning away from your affected leg.

 Progress to side lying if this exercise is too easy.